Aquamatic123/Datathon-2025/README.md

 # Regulatory Impact CRM Dashboard

 A professional CRM dashboard for tracking and analyzing the impact of laws and regulations on financial markets.
-Built with Next.js, TypeScript, and a JSON-based mock database that's designed for seamless migration to SQL.
+Built with Next.js, TypeScript, and AWS Aurora DSQL.

 ## Features